Notice regarding the quality of machine translation

 The use of motorized land-based vehicles (construction equipment or trucks) is subject to the obligation to take out car liability insurance.

-To go further Article L. 211-1 of the Insurance Code.
+For further information: Article L. 211-1 of the Insurance Code.

 e.
 Some peculiarities of the regulation of the activity